Why Unemployment Insurance?

 Do I get any support from my former employer?

 If you were to be made redundant your employer is required to pay a statutory level of redundancy pay.
 This varies depending upon your age and years of service however the maximum benefit is based on a weekly gross income of £350 (2009/2010).

-Essentially your employer is required to pay 1 weeks worth of salary for every full year of employment, roughly depending on age.
+Essentially your employer is required to pay 1 week’s pay for every full year of employment, roughly depending on age.

-Whether you are combining the redundancy insurance with accident and sickness or not the policy is designed to provide short term protection.
+Whether you are combining the Unemployment Insurance with accident and sickness or not the policy is designed to provide short term protection.

-When buying redundancy insurance you have the option to choose a benefit period of either twelve or twenty-four months.
+When buying your policy, you have the option to choose a benefit period of either 12 or 24 months.
 The longer the benefit period the higher your premiums.